Sickle cell disease: United States

-Effective 15 September 2017, the U.S. Social Security Administration issued a Policy Interpretation Ruling providing background information on sickle cell disease and a description of how Social Security evaluates the disease during its adjudication process for disability claims.
+In the US, there can be stigma that hinders people with sickle cell disease from receiving necessary care; one element of this is attributed to racism as the majority of people with sickle cell disease are black.

-In the U.S., there are stigmas surrounding SCD that discourage people with SCD from receiving necessary care.
-These stigmas mainly affect people of African American and Latin American ancestries, according to the National Heart, Lung, and Blood Institute.
-People with SCD experience the impact of stigmas of the disease on multiple aspects of life including social and psychological well-being.
-Studies have shown that those with SCD frequently feel as though they must keep their diagnosis a secret to avoid discrimination in the workplace and also among peers in relationships.
-In the 1960s, the US government supported initiatives for workplace screening for genetic diseases in an attempt to be protective towards people with SCD.
-By having this screening, it was intended that employees would not be placed in environments that could potentially be harmful and trigger SCD.
+In September 2017, the US Social Security Administration issued a policy interpretation ruling providing background information on sickle cell disease and a description of how Social Security evaluates the disease during its adjudication process for disability claims.

 Uganda

-Uganda has the 5th highest sickle cell disease (SCD) burden in the world.
+Uganda has the fifth highest sickle cell disease (SCD) burden in the world.
 In Uganda, social stigma exists for those with sickle cell disease because of the lack of general knowledge of the disease.
 The general gap in knowledge surrounding sickle cell disease is noted among adolescents and young adults due to the culturally sanctioned secrecy about the disease.
-While most people have heard generally about the disease, a large portion of the population is relatively misinformed about how SCD is diagnosed or inherited.
+While most people have heard generally about the disease, a large portion of the population is relatively misinformed about how sickle cell disease is diagnosed or inherited.
 Those who are informed about the disease learned about it from family or friends and not from health professionals.
 Failure to provide the public with information about sickle cell disease results in a population with a poor understanding of the causes of the disease, symptoms, and prevention techniques.
 The differences, physically and socially, that arise in those with sickle cell disease, such as jaundice, stunted physical growth, and delayed sexual maturity, can also lead them to become targets of bullying, rejection, and stigma.